erictepper/hospital-universal-manager/README.md

 ### To-do
 ###### Features to Add
-1. Add logout option to PatientView, RecepView, and StaffView.
-2. Change log-in interface.
+1. Change log-in interface.
-3. Use regular expressions to evaluate whether user is Patient, Staff, or Receptionist (rather than using a drop-down box) on the log-in view.
+2. Use regular expressions to evaluate whether user is Patient, Staff, or Receptionist (rather than using a drop-down box) on the log-in view.
-4. Use regular expressions to check input for update queries.
+3. Use regular expressions to check input for update queries.

 ###### Bugs to Fix
 * No current known bugs.